mikerobeson/make_SILVA_db/README.md

 General procedure for making QIIME 2 compatible SILVA reference files

 **Note:**
 *Much of this code has been refactored, and much improved, as part of the [RESCRIPt plugin](https://github.com/bokulich-lab/RESCRIPt) for QIIME 2 (Released on June 12, 2020).
-Give it a try!
-I will leave this repo here for a while.*
+Give it a try!*